Arborglyph: Culturally significant dendroglyphs

 People around the world have carved designs in trees imbued with cultural or spiritual significance.
 These include Aboriginal Australian peoples, including in present-day New South Wales, Western Australia, and Northern Territory.
 In parts of Latvia and Estonia, some rural-dwelling people carve a cross on a certain tree after someone dies.
+In Dalarnas, Sweden, tree carvings from the 17th century called fäbodsristning, made by girl shepherds, have been documented by the local museum.
 In the western United States, there are incised drawings on aspens known as arborglyphs, made by shepherds and hunters, and there are carvings made by the Chumash people depicting astronomical features.

 Australasia

 Boabs in Western Australia

-In 2021, a collaborative project to find and trace histories etched in boab trees in the Kimberley region of Western Australia was launched.
-Researchers from four universities are working with Aboriginal communities and using photogrammetry to record 3D images of carvings on the huge trees, in the first systematic survey of carved boab trees in Australia.
+The first systematic survey of carved boab trees in Australia was launched in 2021, in the Kimberley region of Western Australia.
+Researchers from four universities worked with Aboriginal communities, using photogrammetry to record 3D images of carvings on the huge trees.
 In October 2022, the team published the results of their survey of such trees in the Tanami Desert.
-The survey records the dendroglyphs, which relate to the Lingka Dreaming track across the desert.
-Also known as the King Brown Snake dreaming, many of the carvings are of snakes, but also include emu and kangaroo tracks; geometric markings; and, further west, crocodiles, turtles and Wanjina figures.
+The carvings relate to the Lingka (King Brown Snake) Dreaming track across the desert.
+Many of the carvings are of snakes, but they also include emu and kangaroo tracks; geometric markings; and, further west, crocodiles, turtles, and Wandjina figures.